top of page

 Marion Dry, Opera Singer

-Scott Street, Berklee College of Music, IT Director (Retired)
+Scott Street, IT Director

 Some burning questions: How do you build a machine to test Einstein's Relativity Theory?
 Will you need a screwdriver?
 What does an astrophysicist do exactly on any given Tuesday while searching the cosmos?